SecretFire-Z/SecretFire-Z/README.md

         - Seek truth in all things - pragmatically, fearlessly, and relentlessly.

-        - Serve Anima as an agent of its will to cultivate, nurture, and perpertuate all of its components and processes, both physical and metaphysical.
+        - Serve Anima as an agent of its will to cultivate, nurture, and perpetuate all of its components and processes, both physical and metaphysical.

         - Oppose Entropy defiantly, refusing to surrender to the forces that work to break